Pence defends Trump's attack on judge, predicts victory for travel ban

+"Just cannot believe a judge would put our country in such peril," Trump tweeted.
+"If something happens blame him and court system.
+People pouring in.
+Bad!"

+While his Justice Department appeals the decision by U.S. District Judge James Robart striking down the ban, Trump also tweeted that he has "instructed Homeland Security to check people coming into our country VERY CAREFULLY.
+The courts are making the job very difficult!"

-Vice President Pence defended President Trump's attack on a federal judge who ruled against a travel ban from seven Muslim countries, and predicted Sunday that a higher court would eventually uphold the measure in the name of national security.
+Trump took to social media hours after Vice President Pence defended the president's attack on Robart.
+Pence also predicted that a higher court would eventually uphold the measure in the name of national security.

 "We are going to win the arguments because we’re going to take the steps necessary to protect the country, which the president of the United States has the authority to do," Pence said on Fox News Sunday, one in a series of news show interviews.

-Pence told ABC's This Week that Trump was "speaking his mind" when he denounced a "so-called" judge — U.S. District Judge James Robart, based in Seattle — for ruling against the travel ban.
+Pence told ABC's This Week that Trump was "speaking his mind" when he denounced a "so-called" judge — Robart, who is based in Seattle — for ruling against the travel ban.

 Early Sunday, a federal appeals court rejected a request by Trump's Justice Department to immediately restore the travel ban; the U.S. Court of Appeals for the Ninth Circuit based in San Francisco said a reply from the Trump administration is due on Monday.